amatgil/Sis-mulador/README.md

 has already helped me).

 ## Roadmap
-Use `as` more (note the sign extension remarks when upcasting): https://doc.rust-lang.org/reference/expressions/operator-expr.html#type-cast-expressions
+- Use `as` more (note the sign extension remarks when upcasting): https://doc.rust-lang.org/reference/expressions/operator-expr.html#type-cast-expressions
+- Implement `JALR` when we know more about it